A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

-This can be inverted to get expressions of the individual contributions $\Pi(R; Y)$ in terms of the mutual information $I(T; Y)$:
+This can be inverted to get expressions of the individual contributions $I_\partial(R; Y)$ in terms of the mutual information $I(T; Y)$:

-This inversion, however, is far from trivial.
-One problem is that $|\mathcal{R}_n|=\mathcal{D}(n)$, where $\mathcal{D}(n)$ is the $n$th Dedekind number.
+Again, if only the bottom element $I_\partial(\{\{t\}\mid t \in S\}; Y)$ is non-zero, the theory reduces to its `reductionistic' version where all information is fully redundant.
+The inversion in Equation \eqref{eq:PID_inversion}, however, is far from trivial as $|\mathcal{R}_n|=\mathcal{D}(n)$, where $\mathcal{D}(n)$ is the $n$th Dedekind number.
 The series of Dedekind numbers grows so quickly that it is only known up to $D(9)$ \cite{jakel2023computation,van2023computation}.
-This makes the Möbius inversion of the PID computationally infeasible for large $n$, although a closed-form expression for the Möbius function on the redundancy lattice has recently been derived \cite{jansma2024decomposing}.
+This makes naively solving the system of associated equations computationally infeasible for large $n$.
+Nevertheless, based on the presented framework, a closed-form expression for the Möbius function on the redundancy lattice has recently been derived and used to calculate the PID where this was not possible before \cite{jansma2024fast}.

-However, even when the Möbius function can be calculated, this inversion leads to an ambiguity, as the definition of $I(T; Y)$ is unclear when the antichain $T$ contains more than a single set of variables.
+Note, however, that even when the Möbius function can be calculated, there is an ambiguity in the definition of $I(T; Y)$ when the antichain $T$ contains more than a single set of variables.
 Consequently, solving the PID requires a well-defined notion of information on arbitrary antichains.
-A significant portion of the literature on the PID has focused on constructing such definitions, but no consensus has been reached thus far.
+A significant portion of the literature on the PID has focused on constructing such definitions.

 Recently, the PID framework has been extended to accommodate multiple target variables and information dynamics in time \cite{mediano2021towards}.
-The associated $\Phi$ID decomposition lattice is the product of the standard redundancy lattices associated to the individual targets.
-Since the Möbius function of a product of lattices is the product of Möbius functions of the lattices \cite{stanley2011enumerative}, the $\Phi$ID decomposition reduces to that of the normal PID when the Möbius function of the redundancy lattice is known.
+The associated $\Phi$ID mereology is the product of the standard redundancy mereologies associated to the individual targets.
+Since the Möbius function of a product of lattices is the product of Möbius functions of the lattices \cite{stanley2011enumerative}, the $\Phi$ID calculation reduces to that of the normal PID \cite{jansma2024fast}.